panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Closures allow event handlers, callbacks to capture variables.
 They're used in functional programming.
 Moreover, you could be asked how closures work during a Frontend job interview.

-Every JavaScript developer must know how closures work.
-Deal with it <nobr>⌐■_■</nobr>.

 What about a challenge?
 [7 Interview Questions on JavaScript Closures.
 Can You Answer Them?](/javascript-closures-interview-questions/)

-*Do you still struggle to understand closures?
-If so, ask me a question in a comment below!*
+*Do you have any closure questions?
+Ask me in a comment below!*